-I love the process of songwriting.
-I have no idea where a song is going to take me when I begin to write.
-But in taking the leap into the unknown, I enter into a discovery process where I find joy and wonder.
-Sometimes writing is difficult and challenging; other times the songs seems to flow right through me and onto the page.
-Each song and each album has its own story of coming into being, a few of which I’ve shared below.
+When I begin to write I have no idea where a song is going to take me.
+In taking the leap into the unknown, I enter into a creative world where I find joy and wonder.
+Sometimes writing is difficult and challenging; other times the songs flow right through me and onto the page.
+Each song and album has its own creation story, a few of which I’ve shared below.

 Click here for: DEBORAH’S LYRICS

 I was inspired to write the song “The Time Has Come” after participating in my first climate rally in San Francisco.
 Before the rally I was afraid that I might be one of only a dozen people attending, which would confirm my fear that hardly anyone was willing to put themselves out there on this issue.
 However, when I emerged from the Bart station into the San Francisco sunlight, I saw thousands of people with banners and signs, and I felt my hope rise up in me.
 The song’s lyrics reflect both my despair about the climate disaster we’re creating and the hope that we can, through activism, influence our leaders to take meaningful action on behalf of future generations.
 Here’s my personal story about becoming a climate activist.

 This song features Walter Ogi Johnson on native flute, Bhanu Abeysekera on pow wow drum, Scott Sorkin on classical guitar, and Doug Pohorski on bass.
 Doug also recorded and mixed The Time Has Come.
 I’m always honored to collaborate with such talented musicians.
 The pow wow drum is the center of the song, symbolizing the heartbeat of Earth.
 I collaborated with filmmaker, Scott Bayer, to make a music video featuring the song and celebrating the work of climate activists across the country.